This is a list of all molecular physiology and biophysics courses. For more information, see Molecular Physiology and Biophysics.

 MPB:6209 Steroid Receptor Signaling1 s.h.

 Structure-function relationship and genomic and nongenomic actions of the steroid hormone receptor family; basis for actions of novel new ligands on these receptors.
-Offered spring semesters.
+Offered spring semesters of even years.
 Same as NSCI:6209, PCOL:6209.

 MPB:6220 Mechanisms of Cellular Organization3 s.h.